myitcv/myitcv.github.com/_posts/2014-02-25-row-level-version-control-with-postgresql.md

 ```

 Again, execute this SQL to create the tables and triggers, at which point you should be in a position to run the
-SQL found earlier in this post where we created, updated and deleted an apple (pear).
+SQL found earlier in this post where we inserted, updated and deleted an apple (pear).

 ## Known limitations/problems

 Feedback, corrections, suggestions etc. would be greatly appreciated.
 Indeed, please let me know if something should be
 added to this list:

-* The main function assumes that the table columns that provide `valid_from` and `valid_to` are called just that.
+* The main functions assumes that the table columns that provide `valid_from` and `valid_to` are called just that.
 `timetravel` provided support for providing alternative columns (e.g. `starting` and `ending`); our version is limited
 in that respect
 * This whole process only safely works within a transaction; our version does not check that it is called within the